-Experiential photography: Small groups of images taken from a significant moment that tell a small story about an experience that lasted only for a moment. (see Lenswork #127) In "Photography, Art and Media", Brooks Jensen explores the idea of chapbooks as a really great way to showcase very small collections of images combined with words.
-He talks about his own collection, "Sketches" that he describes as "Less than an book, more than a print...a way for us to share a few thoughts, experiences, and travels." (p.
-161) Less formal then a portfolio and more considered than a scrapbook, the chapbook becomes the just right format to share a discrete (unique) experience that may not have any other context.
-This formula--a unique experience + a few images + some words for context--is something that he comes back to time and again in his various writings.
+Experiential photography: Small groups of images taken from a "significant moment" that tell a small story about an experience that lasted only for a moment.
+(Jensen, Lenswork #127).
+In Photography, Art and Media, Brooks Jensen explores the idea of "chapbooks"--small hand-made books that are as much about design and craftsmanship as they are about content--as a great way to showcase very small collections of images combined with words.
+Less formal then a portfolio and more considered than a scrapbook, the chapbook becomes the just-right format to share an experience that may not have any other context.
+Building on this craft, he created his own collection called "Sketches".
+"Less than an book, more than a print...a way for us to share a few thoughts, experiences, and travels." (p.
+161).
+This formula--a unique experience + a few images + some words for context--is something that Brooks comes back to time and again in his various writings.
 His article on experiential photography (Lenswork #127) is a great example.
 Inspired by that, I've begun putting together these collections of experiences, which I'm calling "Artifacts".
-The work that I've started here sometimes involve a moment, a few days or more, but they nonetheless are excerpts from my life.
-They're experiences that I feel are important to take some time and explore.
-Many of them involve small trips with my kids--times that I definitely want to remember.
-And, because I usually have my camera with me, some nice images come out along the way.
+They're experiences that connect to deeper meaning, for me at least, and I felt were important to explore.
+These are taken from foggy mornings, weekend trips, hikes in the woods, time spent with family.
+Because I usually have my camera with me, some nice images come out along the way.